ymiyu/590_yy628/README.md

 # 590_yy628
-This is the repo for anly 590 assignments.
+This is the repo for ANLY-590 assignments.